Veams/documentation/methodology/javascript/items/methodology__jsItems.md

 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})

 ### IDENTIFYING ITEMS
-When we use Items, we add a data-js-item attribute to our markup.
+When you use Items, you add a data-js-item attribute to your markup.

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})